 Laura Harding Was Rumored To Be One Of Hepburn's Lovers

-Laura Harding was one half of Hepburn's most famous same-gender relationships.
-Like all of her couplings, it's unclear whether or not it was sexual in nature.
-But Harding did publicly refer to herself as Hepburn's husband at one point, even though Hepburn was married to Ludlow Ogden Smith at the time.
-Harding was even a guest on Hepburn's honeymoon with Smith – who also brought a companion, Jack Clark – and the two remained friends and may have lived together for much of their lives.
-One biographer claims the two were involved in a long-term relationships from 1928 until Harding's death in 1994.
+Laura Harding was reportedly one half of Hepburn's most famous same-gender relationship.
+Like all of her rumored couplings, it's unclear whether it was sexual in nature.
+Harding was even a guest on Hepburn's honeymoon with her husband, Ludlow Ogden Smith – who also brought a companion, Jack Clark – and the two remained friends and may have lived together for much of their lives.

 Hepburn Played Many Roles People Viewed As "Masculine"